zaber04/ip-address-manager/README.md

 ## Api Response Pattern

 I have implemented custom api response pattern for uniform behavior.
+I have deployed it as a trait file in the shared library.

 ## Logging

-I have implemented custom logging trait to make use of systematic logging for errors.
+I have implemented custom logging trait to make use of systematic logging for errors and deployed it as a trait file in the shared library.

 ## Setbacks

 In the middle of the project, **my laptop crashed and some work was lost**.
 Most of the day was lost trying to recover the device and res-setup everything in another older device with almost no dev setup.
 Losing favourite workstation is quite upsetting!

+I also faced migrain due to winter beginning which didn't help.

 ## Code Duplications

 In some cases, code duplications was used intentionally instead of using `shared library` or `git submodules` or `composer packages` or `symbolic links`.
 This is often decision choice by case.
-One example is defining `auth` as a middleware and binding to a class and registering in service provider has been done in each services.
-In this case, it saved some time.
 In Lumen, there isn't a much better approach anyway.
 Even with a library, the manual part is mandatory.
 You have to add stuff in `bootstrap/app.php` manually.

 ## Cross server communication Failure